SpiNNakerManchester/SpiNNakerManchester.github.io/2016.001.AnotherFineProductFromTheNonsenseFactory/spinnaker_graph_pages/SpiNNakerGraphFrontEndDeveloperInstall.md

 	$ make

-1. Continue to the [Compile Binaries](#CCOMPILEBINARIES) to compelte the installation by compiling the binaries of the c code used by the tool chain.
+1. Continue to the [Compile Binaries](#CCOMPILEBINARIES) to complete the installation by compiling the binaries of the c code used by the tool chain.

 ## <a name="CCOMPILEBINARIES"></a> Compile Binaries